See below for Frequently Asked Questions (FAQ)

 How should one select the type of competition for a young junior player?

 Selection of competition should ideally be based on achieving a 3:1 win-loss ratio over a period of time.
 This ensures both the development of confidence (through winning) while still maintaining motivation to improve and train hard (through losing).
 In general, it is recommended that juniors compete in their proper age category and only play up if they are winning tournaments easily and have exhausted the competition in their age category.

 What is the difference between 2-Star, 3-Star and 4-Star events?

 4-Star events: These series of events are for players tracking to compete in the provincial and national championships.

 3-Star events: This series of events is oriented towards more competitive and experienced players looking to enter the ranks of the top 30 in BC.

-2-Star events: This series of events is designed for players wishing to compete beyond the Rogers Rookie Tour and Future Stars Tour.
+2-Star events: This series of events is designed for players wishing to compete beyond the Rogers Rookie Tour and Orange-Green Ball (U9U10) Circuit.
 Players can now attain national-ranking points in a tournament format.